Table of Contents

 It is the quality of being amused or comic, especially as expressed in literature or speech.

-Humour, such as puns, irony, sarcasm, satire, and jokes can be persuasive by dismissing opposing views, providing a more engaging and friendly tone, and sway an audience by having them enter into the joke.
+Humor, such as puns, irony, sarcasm, satire, and jokes can be persuasive by dismissing opposing views, providing a more engaging and friendly tone, and swaying an audience by having them enter into the joke.

 Example